No matter your career or specialization, it is paramount to constantly read books and learn from your industry’s top leaders and practitioners.

 It offers a detailed but straightforward step-by-step approach to valuation methodologies, leveraged buyouts (LBOs), and corporate mergers and acquisitions.
-Although it is a good resource, the book limits its scope to basic investment banking transactions.
+Although a good resource, the book limits its scope to basic investment banking transactions.

 5. Investment Banking Explained: An Insider’s Guide to the Industry

 This text is excellent if you want a high-level view of the investment banking industry.